RevenueHunt/docs/docs/how-to-guides/show-quiz-answers-in-orders.md

     Some Shopify themes disable the passing of tags to the orders.
 These themes should have the option to activate this feature in the theme settings manually.

+!!! warning

+    Shopify Revenue Tracking and Orders Tagging only works if the customer adds the products to the cart directly from the quiz results page **AND** if they immediately proceed to the cart after the quiz, and then right away complete the purchase.
+If they purchase at a later date, this revenue will not be attributed to the quiz anymore.

+    Make sure your Results Page Checkout settings are correctly set to `proceed to cart` (not `proceed to checkout` or `link to product`).
+To change your checkout settings, check [this guide](https://docs.revenuehunt.com/how-to-guides/change-checkout-settings/).

 ## Testing the Connection

 If you believe the orders tagging is not working as it should, try to following steps: